Painting 101: Why Undercoats Play a Crucial Role

 Types of Undercoats

-• Bonding primer sticks to slick surfaces like glass, tile, laminate or Formica.
+• Bonding primer: Grips slick, non‑porous surfaces like glass, tile, laminate, or Formica.

 Why Undercoats Matter

-Undercoats provide a solid base for your paint job in several key ways:
+Undercoats create a predictable, paint‑friendly base in several ways:

-They seal the surface, preventing the topcoat from being absorbed unevenly.
-This results in a smoother, more professional looking finish with uniform color.
+They seal the substrate so the topcoat isn’t absorbed unevenly, yielding a smoother finish and uniform color.

 The Purpose of Undercoats